 I should know, I was a sucker for anything that mentioned Pompeii regardless of plausibility or quality.

 As we rattled along on the train from Naples to the modern village of Pompeii Scavi there was a young couple sitting across from us who took the time to let us know of other ruins at the base of Vesuvius.
-“Why do these tourists insist on going there when Herculaneum is so Rail Bridge across the Grand Canalmuch, you know, superior,” the lithe, skinny, freshly pressed khaki wearing woman loudly whispered to her bearded, older companion also dressed in Lost Ark mufti.
+“Why do these tourists insist on going there when Herculaneum is so much, you know, superior,” the lithe, skinny, freshly pressed khaki wearing woman loudly whispered to her bearded, older companion also dressed in Lost Ark mufti.
 He laughed and then began to look for loose change in her shirt pockets.

 It didn’t matter.
 I knew about Herculaneum too but this was a chance to put my feet on a place I’d heard about since I could reach the switch on written words.
 The boy leaning against a wall was in my heart long before my first love left tracks there.